shimaore/huge-play/middleware/carrier/setup.coffee.md

 * session.reference_data (object) Data associated with the session.reference

 The `reference` is used to track a given call through various systems and associate parameters (e.g. client information) to the call as a whole.
-In case of a transfer, the session identifier is included in the context.
+In case of a transfer, the session identifier might be included in the context.

       @session.reference ?= @req.variable 'session_reference'